 Sometimes the disk space in the guest OS just becomes too small.

-These example commands are tested with Windows 7 OS as host environment, running VirtualBox 3.6.8 and Ubuntu Linux OS 32bit as guest environment.
+These example commands are tested with Windows 7 as the host environment, running VirtualBox 3.6.8 and Ubuntu Linux (32-bit) as the guest environment.

 "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" showhdinfo \